The Odd Couple II: Plot

 On the bus, they meet Thelma and Holly, who are running away from their redneck husbands.
-However, the bus gets stopped by the husbands, who take their wives, along with Oscar and Felix, at gunpoint, and in their car tell them that they are going to "cook a couple of fine geezers" in the woods for flirting with their wives.
+However, the bus is stopped by the husbands, who take their wives, with Oscar and Felix at gunpoint.
+In their car, the husbands tell them that they are going to "cook a couple of fine geezers" in the woods for flirting with their wives.

-Somehow the bus driver is able to inform the police of the husbands' use of a gun on a public vehicle, and their car is stopped at a police roadblock before anything happens to Oscar and Felix.
-Everyone is again taken into custody by the Santa Menendez police.
+The bus driver informs the police of the husbands' use of a gun on a public vehicle, and their car is stopped at a police roadblock.
+All of them are again taken into custody by the Santa Menendez police.

-After meeting with the police chief for the third time, the boys are freed and driven directly to the local airport by the police, who are only too pleased to be rid of them, especially the chief, who tells his deputies not to arrest them again even if they were to commit notorious crimes.
+After meeting with the police chief for the third time, the boys are freed and driven directly to the local airport by the police, who are pleased to be rid of them.
 A woman boarding the airplane is also en route to the wedding and recognizes them.
-She is Felice Adams, the sister of Oscar's ex-wife, Blanche.
-Felix's eyes light up when he learns that her husband died of a heart attack, and they are mutually attracted.
-He calls her "Lise," which causes Oscar to ask Felix if she calls him "Lix."
-They arrive at the wedding house, only to find that Brucey is having second thoughts about the wedding due to his parents' bad history with marriage.
+She is Felice Adams, the sister of Oscar's ex-wife Blanche.

+Felix's eyes light up when he learns that she is a widow, and they are mutually attracted.
+They arrive at the wedding to find that Bruce is having second thoughts about the marriage due to his parents' bad history.
 Felix and Oscar argue with their ex-wives, after which Oscar persuades his son to go through with it.
-Felix's suitcase is returned and the wedding goes off without a hitch.
+Felix's suitcase is returned, and the wedding transpires without a hitch.

-The next day, Felix and Felice leave together on one flight to her home in San Francisco, and part ways with Oscar, who returns to Florida.
+The next day, Felix and Felice leave together on a flight to her home in San Francisco, and part ways with Oscar, who returns to Sarasota.
 Oscar is telling his poker friends about the wedding when the doorbell rings.
-It is Felix, who says things with Felice didn't work out.
+It is Felix, who says things with Felice did not work out.
 Felix wonders if he could move in with Oscar until he finds his own place.
-Oscar refuses, but eventually relents, insisting their days of being roommates will be over if Oscar catches Felix matching any of his socks, to which Felix very happily agrees.
-Before long Felix cleans up the apartment and Oscar is overcome with a sense of having been through all this before.
+Oscar refuses, but eventually relents, insisting that their days of being roommates will be over if Oscar catches Felix matching any of his socks, to which Felix very happily agrees.
+Before long, Felix cleans the apartment, and Oscar begins to again regret taking him in.